Trent University

 Schedule of Topics

-• Understand how literature reviews present a foundation of knowledge on the topic, identify important studies, and establish rationale for a study.
-Discover ways to use sources in your writing by effectively integrating and synthesizing multiple sources into your writing.
+• Understand how literature reviews present a foundation of knowledge on the topic, identify important studies, and establish a rationale for a study.

 • Coherence and cohesion are key components of effective writing.
 In this session, we will explore strategies to organize and maintain a logical flow of ideas across sections, paragraphs, and sentences.

-• Introduction to MaDGIC resources from Trent library including research computing capability, data analysis tools, and analytical software.
-Facilitated by a Trent librarian.
+• Introduction to MaDGIC resources from Trent library, including research computing capability, data analysis tools, and analytical software.
+Facilitated by the Trent MaDGIC librarian.

 • Improve your presentation skills by learning practices for public speaking and creating visual aids.
 We will cover strategies for improving your speaking skills, creating balance and consistency in visual aids, and discussing disciplinary differences.